Dusseldorf North Rhine-westphalia, Germany Travel Guide

 FlixBus is the dominant long-distance bus operator in Germany and across Europe.

-Germany's extensive land transportation network makes Düsseldorf highly accessible by train and bus, with options for self-driving too.
+Germany's extensive land transportation network makes Düsseldorf highly accessible by public transport by train and bus, with options for self-driving too.

 Düsseldorf is a popular stop for multi-day river cruises on the Rhine.